duneanalytics/prometheus-trusted-advisor-exporter/README.md

 Instead, this exporter retrieves data directly from the [Support API](https://docs.aws.amazon.com/sdk-for-go/api/service/support/) in order to always get up-to-date and correct data.
 This means you will need a [support plan of Business or above](https://aws.amazon.com/premiumsupport/plans/) to use this exporter.

-Finally, unlike Cloudwatch, this API is also free.
+Finally, unlike Cloudwatch, this API is free.
 Well, "free" in the sense that it's included in the cost of your support contract. 🙂

 ## Credentials and permissions